 The perfect blend of HR, employees, and managers makes for a great team and a successful business.
 Great employees typically mean exceptional management.
 Anyone can be a boss… but in order to build a high-performing team, you have to be a great leader.
 A boss relays instructions and waits for results.
 A leader teaches and explains what the effect of said results would look like, working alongside their team to help them achieve their maximum potential.

-The following are 5 things all great managers do to ensure proper development of their staff:
+The following are 5 things all great leaders in the workplace do:

 - They Participate

-Methods such as spaced learning contribute to a more trusting relationship between manager and employee since it helps employees feel more comfortable during breaks.
+Methods such as spaced learning contribute to a more trusting relationship between leaders and their teams since it helps employees feel more comfortable during breaks.
 If the manager is involved and showing interest in the learning and development process, this helps employees feel like they’re an investment versus a pawn used to bring in revenue.

 - They’re Receptive

 Great leaders are in a constant state of learning and development.
 Keeping the notion that they don’t know everything top of mind makes it easier to accept opinions and feedback from others.
 A manager may be more experienced but they are still human.
-Maintaining humility helps employees feel like they’re leader values their opinions and that they’re important to the company.
+Maintaining humility helps employees feel like their opinions are valued and that they’re important to the company.

 Arrogance is something that should not exist in the work environment.
-A good manager is always willing to listen because an effective team is a combination of mindsets, not just one.
+A good leader is always willing to listen because an effective team is a combination of mindsets, not just one.

 - They Recognize Others